halnasri/nlohmann_json/TSF/trustable/assertions/TA-FIXES_CONTEXT.md

 - How many components have never been updated?
   - **Answer**: None, the nlohmann/json library consists of a single header file, which the only component.
 This component is up to date.
 - How confident are we that we could update them?
-  - **Answer**: If a new version of the nlohmann/json library is released, we are very confident that we can update to that version.
+  - **Answer**: Within nlohmann/json, there are no external components to update.
+Within S-CORE, if a new version of the nlohmann/json library is released, we are very confident that we can update to that version.
+(See the update process in TSF/README.md)
 - How confident are we that outstanding fixes do not impact our Expectations?
   - **Answer**: No outstanding fixes that impact the Expectation have been identified.
 - How confident are we that outstanding fixes do not address Misbehaviours?